Return On Invested Capital: How Companies Turn Capital into Profits

 A strong ROIC can indicate a company has a sustainable economic moat — meaning it has a real competitive edge that protects its profits over time.

 Investors, especially long-term, value-oriented ones, look for companies that consistently post high ROICs.
 It shows the company knows how to reinvest earnings to keep growing.
+Effective reinvestment is often tracked on the Cash Flow Statement.

 Warren Buffett often talks about the importance of moats — finding businesses that can fend off competitors while steadily growing profits.